-A ¼-20 cap screw.
 That fucking email that I sent.
-I wish I could delete it.
-That scar on my leg from where I ran backwards over the Rain-Bird at summer camp when I was ten, and the fact that I’m hungry even though I just ate lunch, and that now I feel better having had some almond butter and a can of sparkling water while I dig out the tools from the back of the van here in the parking lot of my storage unit in San Rafael, which is just eight miles to the north of my home city of San Francisco.
+I wish I could delete it, like that scar on my leg from where I ran backwards over the Rain-bird at summer camp when I was ten, and the fact that I’m hungry even though I just ate lunch, and that now I feel better having had some almond butter and a can of sparkling water while I dig out the tools from the back of the van here in the parking lot of my storage unit in San Rafael, which is just eight miles to the north of my home city of San Francisco.
 Where I was born.
-Where I grew up, and threw papers rolled with rubber bands up three flights of stairs to hit the door just enough to let ‘em know, but not to piss ‘em off.
+Where I grew up, and threw papers rolled with rubber bands up three flights of stairs to hit the door just so to let ‘em know, but not to piss ‘em off.
 Where I walked up hills at night to roll down them again and push out all four wheels sliding on fresh black asphalt, showing gravity another way it hadn’t even thought of.

 Where I learned how to use tools, and also where I collected all the hungers and dust and anxieties and the twitching in my muscle fibers and in my nerves, all of which still afflict me now, although more gently.
 And where I collected all my doubts and wants and needs and my insecurities and my impatience—and also this wrench and how to tell the difference between quarter-twenty and four, or five, or six millimeter, coarse thread and fine thread, and the fact that I knew without checking that it was five mil—and how that also explains why I’m here on a Wednesday afternoon at 2:30pm, listening to the highway hum in the background and the two ladies in navy cardigans and pink masks, laughing and chatting in Spanish at the Covid test station in the next parking lot over.